vbianchi/Mentori/README.md

-# AI Agent UI Clone & LangChain Backend
+# ResearchAgent: AI Assistant for Research Workflows

-This project is a functional clone of the user interface for an AI assistant system, inspired by a screenshot of Manus AI.
-It features a three-panel layout (Tasks, Chat, Monitor) and connects via WebSockets to a Python backend powered by **LangChain** to create a basic AI agent.
-The agent can use LLMs (Google Gemini or local Ollama) for reasoning and tools (Shell, Web Search, Web Reader, File Read/Write, Package Installer, Python REPL, **PubMed Search**) to perform actions.
-The UI supports task management, chat history persistence via a local database, and displays generated artifacts (images, text files) in the monitor panel.
+This project provides a functional user interface and backend for an AI agent system designed to assist with research tasks, particularly in fields like bioinformatics and epidemiology.
+It features a three-panel layout (Tasks, Chat, Monitor) and connects via WebSockets to a Python backend powered by **LangChain**.
+The agent can use LLMs (Google Gemini or local Ollama) for reasoning and tools (Shell, Web Search, Web Reader, File Read/Write, Package Installer, Python REPL, PubMed Search) to perform actions within isolated task workspaces.

 ## Features

 * **Task Management:** Create, select, and delete tasks.
 Each task maintains its own context and workspace.
 * **Chat Interface:** Interact with the AI agent via a familiar chat window.
 Supports input history (Up/Down arrows).
-Basic Markdown rendering (newlines, bold, italics, code blocks).
+Basic Markdown rendering (newlines, bold, italics, code blocks, links).
 * **Agent Workspace (Monitor):** View the agent's internal steps, tool usage, and outputs in a structured, styled log panel.
 * **Artifact Viewer:** Displays generated `.png` images and previews common text files (`.txt`, `.py`, `.csv`, etc.) in a dedicated area below the monitor logs, with navigation for multiple artifacts.
 * **Tool Integration:** Includes tools for:
     * Web Search (DuckDuckGo)
     * Web Page Reading
-    * **NEW:** PubMed Search (Biomedical Literature)
+    * PubMed Search (Biomedical Literature)
     * File Reading (within task workspace)
     * File Writing (within task workspace)
     * Shell Command Execution (within task workspace, including `Rscript` if R is installed)